Generic to genius: strong PSF brands are 2-300% more profitable

 Easy access to performance data for publicly traded companies has led to several annual surveys that attempt to measure the dollar value of these brands.

-It’s possible to argue with the methodology of one survey vs another, but the overall pattern is clear; brands are recognised to be incredibly valuable assets these days, even by accountants!
+It’s possible to argue about the methodology of one survey vs. another, but the overall pattern is clear: brands are recognised as incredibly valuable assets these days, even by accountants!

 Some of the published surveys include a few examples of professional service firms.
-However, they are limited to only including the largest, publicly-traded companies and so don’t get very far into the reaches of the ‘professions’ or the vast swathes of consulting and advisory businesses around the world.
+However, they are limited to only including the largest, publicly traded companies, so they don’t get very far into the reaches of the ‘professions’ or the vast swathes of consulting and advisory businesses around the world.

-Many of these are privately owned, which makes accessing their global performance data much harder or impossible.
+Many of these are privately owned, making accessing their global performance data harder or impossible.
 Because of their lack of liquid market valuation metrics (i.e. stock prices), it’s also hard to put dollar values on these brands as the surveys like to do.

 So, what can we do to find evidence to address the WHY question for professional service firms?